 Why a Visit to SFMOMA Should be on Everyone's Holiday List

 Bring the family to the San Francisco Museum of Modern Art (SFMOMA) this holiday season to enjoy art-filled public spaces and discover exciting exhibits that expand ideas on the purpose and power of art.
-Relax on spacious terraces, have lunch in the cafe, and celebrate with a meal at In Situ, the Michelin-starred restaurant.
+Relax on spacious terraces, have lunch in the cafe, and explore breathtaking limited exhibitions before they're gone.

 Need to do some holiday shopping?
 There’s something for everyone on your list at the Museum Store.
 Better yet, give an SFMOMA membership.
 Your recipient gets a year of unlimited museum entry, plus events, discounts, and more.
 Enjoy 20% percent off when you buy five or more memberships.
 It's a perfect idea for one-stop gift shopping.